Trictrac: Preparation

 The allocation of the men and seating may be by mutual agreement or drawing lots.
 Once those are decided, the players place their men in three or four piles on their talon on their own side of the board.
 The player whose talon is to the right moves the men clockwise; the other player moves them anticlockwise.
 Each player places a peg (fichet) in the hole in the end rail nearest the talon.
-The flag (pavillon) goes in the hole in the middle, between the two pegs.
+The banner (étendard) goes in the hole in the middle, between the two pegs.
 (Note: This hole, as well as that on the other end rail, was used to place a candle holder furnished with a spike for playing in the evening or at night.
 The flag was in this case placed next to the board.)
 The three holes in the opposite end rail are not used.
-The three jetons are lined up against the end rail between the two talons.
+The three tokens are lined up against the end rail between the two talons.

 Vocabulary

+Numbering of points

+The 23 letters of the Latin alphabet, used by Bernard Soumille for numbering the points of the trictrac board.

 Complete Treatise on the Game of Trictrac by Guiton, 1822, p.
 15.